-Electric fencing is not allowed in some areas so check with your municipality before putting up electric fence.
+Electric fencing is not allowed in some areas, so check with your municipality before putting up an electric fence.
 Some horses learn to run through the wire, and injury can occur if a horse becomes entangled.

 Electric fencing may not be suitable in areas where it is very windy or snowy, as the wind and icy conditions can make the wire sag.

-Heavily treed areas may not be suitable either, since branches can short out the electrical charge. this type of fencing needs checking regularly to be sure that it is working properly.
-Electric wire is often used in conjunction with other types of fencing, to keep horses from approaching the fence line.
+Heavily treed areas may not be suitable either since branches can short out the electrical charge.
+This type of fencing needs checking regularly to be sure that it is working properly.
+The electric wire is often used in conjunction with other types of fencing to keep horses from approaching the fence line.

 Pipe fencing is popular in some areas, where pipe was easily accessible and inexpensive.
 Pipe fence is low maintenance and sturdy.

-Sharp edges and un-yeilding strength are the two main hazards of pipe fencing.
+Sharp edges and un-yielding strength are the two main hazards of pipe fencing.
 Pipe fencing may not stand up to very wet, marshy conditions.